Enchiladas are one of our all-time FAVORITE dinners. They are a top request at our house, and this beef enchilada casserole is no exception!

 • Brown ground beef with onions in a large skillet.
 Drain off any fat.
 Mix in the taco seasoning, black beans, and frozen corn.

-• Arrange 3 tortillas on the bottom followed by ½ of the meat, about ½ cup cheese, ½ cup enchilada sauce, and then 3 more tortillas.
+• Arrange 3 tortillas on the bottom, followed by ½ of the meat, about ½ cup cheese, ½ cup enchilada sauce, and 3 more tortillas.
 Repeat and then finish with 3 more tortillas, remaining enchilada sauce, and cheese.

 • Cover and bake for 25 minutes.
 Remove foil and bake for 5 more minutes until cheese is fully melted and begins to brown.

-• Let casserole sit 5-10 minute before slicing.
+• Let the casserole sit 5-10 minutes before slicing.
 Garnish with tomatoes, cilantro, and sour cream.

 Nutrition